-Michael Triff (michael.triff@abingdon.org.uk)
+Michael Triff, Head of Career Guidance (michael.triff@abingdon.org.uk)

 CLASSICS

 The classical subjects taught in the Middle School are Latin, Ancient Greek and Ancient History.
 No classical subject is compulsory, but most pupils study at least one; the range of subjects offered is such that there should be something to interest and fulfil every pupil.
 Most of those who studied Latin in the Lower School opt to continue in the Middle School.